lelan-li/TSSD-OTA/README.md

 **Xingyu Chen, Junzhi Yu, and Zhengxing Wu, TSSD: Temporal Single-Shot Object Detection Based on Attention-Aware LSTM, *arXiv:1803.00197*, 2018.**

-The useage will be update soon.
+The useage will be updated soon.